jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     AssertionError: {'first_name': 'jane'} != {'first_name': 'jane', 'last_name': 'last_name'}

-* I copy the value from the terminal then use it to replace the `return statement`_
+* I copy the value from the terminal then use it to change the `return statement`_

   .. code-block:: python